tlietz/collaborlist/README.md

 - [x] Delete lists
 - [x] Add items to lists
 - [x] Delete items from lists
+- [x] Create an account through the app.
+- [x] Google sign in
+- [ ] Display collaborators on a list
 - [ ] Strikethrough or checkmark lists
 - [ ] Invite to collaborate on list via link
-- [x] Create an account through the app.
-- [x] Google sign in
+- [ ] Collaborate on users in real-time

 ## Future Todos